Caca-XP/Realm-of-Feasts/README.md

 Tell us your experience with the App:[User Survey](https://forms.gle/r95YtPtUNcKDYVTXA)

+Note: Using the search for a Recipe using ingredients is very picky.Thus Whole Milk and Milk will bring about different results.

 ### Testing

 The application was tested using Unit Tests.
 The tests can be found in the RealmOfFeastsTest folder in the tests directory.